Fabio Capello: Personal life

 Capello was born in San Canzian d'Isonzo, near Gorizia, in north-eastern Italy, in what was then the Allied-occupied Zone A of the Julian March.
 His parents were Guerrino and Evelina Capello.
-Capello is a devout Catholic who prays twice a day, and he has expressed admiration for Pope Benedict XVI.
+Capello is a devout Catholic who prays twice a day, and he expressed admiration for Pope Benedict XVI.
 His father, a schoolteacher, played football, and his uncle Mario Tortul was also a football player; for Triestina, Padova, Sampdoria and the Italy national team during the 1960s.
-Capello has spent his entire adult life working in football.
+Capello spent his entire working life in football.
 He has been married to his wife Laura, whom he first met on a bus as a teenager, for over 40 years.
 He is represented by his son Pier Filippo, who acts as his agent.
 In January 2008, Italian police announced that they were launching an investigation into tax irregularities by Capello.
-The probe, however, has been dismissed as routine by Capello's spokesmen, who said this was part of a wider investigation into a number of wealthy Italians.
+The probe, however, was dismissed as routine by Capello's spokesmen, who said this was part of a wider investigation into a number of wealthy Italians.
 The FA revealed that they had known about the upcoming probe when they had appointed Capello, and expected no charges to be brought.

 Capello is a fine art enthusiast.
 His art collection is estimated to be worth £10 million.
 His favourite artist is reportedly Wassily Kandinsky.

 Capello holds right-wing political views, despite having previously been a self-described "socialist" in the 1960s, and subsequently a long-time supporter of the Christian Democrats; he was later a long-time supporter of Silvio Berlusconi and his centre-right party Forza Italia.
 He attracted controversy when he expressed admiration for Spanish dictator Francisco Franco in 2006 and the "legacy of order" he believed him to have left in Spain.
 He later distanced himself from these comments, however, stating that he did not intend to praise dictatorships.
-In 2002, he also admitted to having voted for the Northern Italian right-wing separatist political party La Lega once in the past, as well as the Italian Socialist Party and the Republicans in his youth.
-He has rejected the label of a "conservative," however, noting that he supported the trade unions, stating: "I have great respect for all they have done to alleviate the exploitation of workers."
+In 2002, he also admitted to having voted for the Northern Italian right-wing separatist political party Lega once in the past, as well as the Italian Socialist Party and the Republicans in his youth.
+He has rejected the label of a "conservative" however, noting that he supported the trade unions, stating: "I have great respect for all they have done to alleviate the exploitation of workers."